 Being heavily regulated, purchasing, owning, and possessing firearms can be restricted for some people.
 The common examples of the “Prohibited Persons” include,

-There are other crimes including felony offense, drug offense, or domestic violence that can be involved with DUI cases.
+- There are other crimes including felony offenses, drug offenses, or domestic violence that can be involved with DUI cases.
 The court will consider the gravity of these additional charges to revoke your right to possess a firearm.

 Contact a Morgantown DUI lawyer as soon as possible after the arrest to understand what you must do in such situations.

-At Mountaineer Criminal Law Group, we have handled cases like these and ensured the protection of rights for our clients.
+At Mountaineer Criminal Law Group, we have handled cases like these and ensured the protection of the rights of our clients.
 Our Morgantown criminal lawyer will take care of these charges and ensure you get the most favorable outcome.
 For a free consultation, give us a call today.

 Get in TouchFill out the contact form or call us at (304) 900-3391